 Most architects work full time and many work additional hours, especially when facing deadlines.
 Self-employed architects may have more flexible work schedules.

 How to Become an Architect[About this section] [To Top]

 Get the education you need: Find schools for Architects near you!

 A typical bachelor's degree program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, construction methods, professional practices, math, physical sciences, and liberal arts.
-Central to most architectural programs is the design studio, where students apply the skills and concepts learned in the classroom to create drawings and three-dimensional models of their designs.

 Interns in architectural firms may help design part of a project.
 They may help prepare architectural documents and drawings, build models, and prepare construction drawings on CADD.
 Interns may also research building codes and write specifications for building materials, installation criteria, the quality of finishes, and other related details.
-Licensed architects will take the documents that interns produce, make edits to them, finalize plans, and then sign and seal the documents.
+Licensed architects take the documents that interns produce, make edits to them, finalize plans, and then sign and seal the documents.

 All states and the District of Columbia require architects to be licensed.
-Licensing requirements typically include completing a professional degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.
+Licensing requirements typically include completing a degree program in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.

 After many years of work experience, some architects advance to become architectural and engineering managers.
 These managers typically coordinate the activities of employees and may work on larger construction projects.

 Analytical skills.
 Architects must understand the content of designs and the context in which they were created.
 For example, architects must understand the locations of mechanical systems and how those systems affect building operations.